University of Wisconsin School of Medicine and Public Health

 The Abdominal Transplant Surgery Fellowship at the University of Wisconsin is a two-year fellowship accredited by the American Society of Transplant Surgeons (ASTS).
 We train two fellows per year, and each fellow becomes certified in kidney, liver and pancreas transplantation.
 Our fellows participate in a high number of abdominal organ transplants and multi-organ procurements.
-In 2017, we performed 332 kidney transplants, 125 liver transplants, 57 pancreas transplants, 97 laparoscopic donor nephrectomies, and 150 deceased donor organ procurements.
-Fellows also receive training in the recovery of organs from donation after circulatory death (DCD) donors, as 39 organ recoveries occurred in DCD donors.
+In 2023, we performed 318 kidney transplants, 126 liver transplants, 30 pancreas transplants, 102 laparoscopic donor nephrectomies, 23 renal auto transplants, and 199 deceased donor organ procurements, of which 86 were DCD donor recoveries.

 Our training program also includes multiple educational and patient care conferences to expand the knowledge of our fellows.
 Weekly conferences include patient selection meetings for liver, kidney, and pancreas transplant recipients, multidisciplinary primary liver tumor conference, transplant morbidity and mortality conference, and live donor selection meeting.
 Fellows also attend a weekly journal club which is run by transplant faculty with expertise in the topic that is being presented.
 Transplant Grand Rounds are held weekly and presentations are given by both nationally renowned and local speakers with specific transplant expertise.
 Fellows also participate by giving two Grand Rounds presentations during their fellowship.

 Research is a high priority at the University of Wisconsin Division of Transplantation.
 Transplant faculty are involved in multiple types of research, including basic, translational, and clinical research.
-In 2017, the Division of Transplantation received over $6.6 million in total extramural research funding of which $3.9 million awarded by the National Institutes of Health.
+In 2023, the Division of Transplantation received over $2.9 million in total extramural research funding of which $580,000 was awarded by the National Institutes of Health.
 Fellows are exposed to all types of research during their training, depending on their interests.
 The most common research projects are clinically‑based projects that are developed through the utilization of our prospectively maintained transplant database.
 With the assistance of database coordinators and statisticians, fellows can perform retrospective analyses that can lead to abstract presentations and publications.
-It is an expectation of the fellowship that each fellow participate in research projects that lead to abstract presentations and manuscript publications.
+It is an expectation of the fellowship that each fellow will participate in research projects that lead to abstract presentations and manuscript publications.